The Version 4.0 (August, 2019) of the IDF_CC tool, include:

-The new Version 3.0 of the IDF_CC tool is now available for beta testing.
-The tool has been updated with many new features (see Version 3 Technical Manual for details).
+The Version 3.0 (December, 2018) of the IDF_CC tool was updated with many new features (see Version 3 Technical Manual for details).
 Main features of the updated version include:

 - A new user interface: A user-friendly and efficient interface provides for easy tool use.

 - Bias corrected climate models: Bias corrected models developed by the Pacific Climate Impacts Consortium (PCIC) for Environment Canada (PCIC, 2013) have been added to the tool's climate model base, in addition to the Global Circulation Models (GCMs) used with Version 1.
 Statistically downscaled daily Canada-wide climate scenarios, at a gridded resolution of 300 arc-seconds (0.0833 degrees, or roughly 10 km) for the simulated period of 1950-2100 are used in this updated version of the tool.
 Daily precipitation from nine bias corrected climate models were added to the Tool.
 The data is available for three Representative Concentration Pathways (RCP2.6, RCP4.5 and RCP8.5) (Meinshausen et al., 2011).
 The downscaled outputs are based on Global Climate Model (GCM) projections from the Coupled Model Intercomparison Project Phase 5 (CMIP5; Taylor et al., 2012) and historical daily gridded climate data for Canada (McKenney et al., 2011).